DannyMichaels/rx-guide/README.md

 - 10/16/2020: Fixed a bug where medication name would dissapear when edited.
 - 10/18/2020: Added a page where user can create his own custom medication, added a home button shortcut in footer, changed image for removing medication to a trash bin.

-- 10/19/2020: Added a search medication functionality in the about page, got rid of border for buttons, changed styling for form.
+- 10/19/2020: Added a search medication functionality in the about page, got rid of border for buttons, changed styling for form, added more styling for text.